Field Notes: Chicago’s Skyline Curriculum Implementation

 To address some of these challenges, we’ve worked with a teacher-driven Networked Improvement Community to leverage improvement science principles in the implementation of Skyline math in middle grades.
 Our Skyline school-based supports team works with eight schools across CPS, coaching school leaders to implement distributed leadership models and building the capacity of teacher leaders.

 Within other Chicago schools, we offer curriculum-agnostic coaching for leaders on implementing distributed leadership models that build teacher and teacher leaders’ capacity to facilitate ongoing, curriculum-based professional learning.
-That means more teachers have timely and relevant opportunities to develop skill, knowledge, and confidence in using their respective materials to build upon students’ strengths.
+That means more teachers have timely and relevant opportunities to develop skills, knowledge, and confidence in using their respective materials to build upon students’ strengths.

 After spending much of last year focused on the use of the Skyline resource itself, we’re seeing our efforts pay off.